 Peter received his BA from Colorado College, and his MFA from USC Film School.
-Peter, along with Joss Corkin, are proud parents to their daughter Pia, and their intrepid dog Macho.
+Peter, along with Joss Corkin, are proud parents to their daughter Pia, their son Xavier and their intrepid dog Macho.

 Nick Rosen is a partner, writer, and producer at Sender Films.
 He is co-creator of the Emmy-nominated National Geographic Television Series, 'First Ascent,' and co-director of the award-winning film, 'The Sharp End'.